-In about two weeks, I will fly back to New York City for a family birthday celebration, and in a tight 4-day span I’ll visit the edifice of my High School of Performing Arts,
+Today, I’ll fly back to New York City for my mother’s Memorial, and in a tight 4-day span I’ll visit the edifice of my High School of Performing Arts,

-which is a designated landmark at 46th and 6th Avenue, then hop the IRT subway to W. 103rd, and saunter over to 105th and Riverside Drive where I took piano lessons with the late, Lillian Freundlich.
-I expect more than a gulp of emotion.
+I’ll be sure to hop the IRT subway to W. 103rd, and saunter over to 105th and Riverside Drive where I took piano lessons with the late, Lillian Freundlich, expecting more than a gulp of emotion.

 The violin I left behind:

-A few months ago, my 97-year old mother informed me that my violin, known as the
+A few years ago, my then 97-year old mother informed me that my violin, known as the

-“cigar box” and retrieved from my grandparent’s dusty old closet in very bad shape, was given away to a neighbor.
-Amazingly, he restored it to playing condition despite the fact that it never played well enough to be considered playable.
-I never would have imagined.
-The last exposure I had to my cigar box was in the Bronx, performing “Exodus” at a junior high music festival on the eve of Yom Kippur, a poignantly sad occasion.
+The last exposure I had to my cigar box was in the Bronx, performing “Exodus” at a Junior High music festival on the eve of Yom Kippur, a poignantly sad occasion.
 Dr. Loretan, from the Board of Ed happened to be in the audience, and came back stage to offer his sympathies.
 He arranged for me to “loan” a violin from the School District in Brooklyn.
 I thought it was a “Stradivarius” before my violin teacher, Samuel Gardner, took out his magnifying glass and clarified that it was a “copy.”
-My dreams were shattered.
+My hopes and dreams were shattered.

 Perhaps I’ll find time to visit the very area on W. 68th where I took my violin lessons, before Lincoln Center ate up the greater part of the neighborhood.
-I remember the rubble, and carefully watching my footsteps as I walked along the route from the West 66th Street subway station to Lincoln Towers.
-It was the perfect backdrop for “West Side Story” which hadn’t yet made its movie debut.
+I remember the rubble, carefully monitoring my footsteps as I walked along the route from the West 66th Street subway station to Lincoln Towers.
+It was the perfect backdrop for “West Side Story” which hadn’t yet made its movie debut….

 Which reminds me of the evening I attended the Dimitri Metropoulos conducting competition at Avery Fisher Hall on W. 66th after the area was transformed by Lincoln Center’s presence.

-Sejii Ozawa, one of the competitors prevailed, along with two other tied finalists.
+Sejii Ozawa, one of the competitors prevailed, along with tied finalist, Claudio Abbado.
 As I was standing on the subway platform about to board the IRT back to my apartment, I caught a glimpse of Sejii looking like a teenager with his impressive shock of black hair.
 It was a memory I’ll always treasure.

 Not too far from Lincoln Center is Carnegie Hall on W. 57th where I spent many evenings soaking up performances of legendary pianists, cellists, and violinists.
 Most memorable performers: Emil Gilels, Sviatislov Richter, Vladimir Ashkenazy, Rosalyn Tureck, Nathan Milstein, and Daniel Shafrin.
 At one of these I met my future piano teacher, Lillian Freundlich and the rest was history.